kintone-labs/kintone-ios-sdk/docs/reference/record.md

 Insert or update up to 1500 records to kintone app.
 If the records are over 1500, It is thrown Error.
-Insert the records if the updateKey doesn't exists and update the records if the updateKey exists.
+Insert the records if the updateKey doesn't exist and update the records if the updateKey exists.

 **Parameter**